Jockey Hollow: The "Hard Winter" at Jockey Hollow

 During the Winter of 1779–1780, the Wicks housed General Arthur St. Clair, who was then commander of the Pennsylvania Line, and several of his aides.

 In December 1779, over 10.000 Continental Army troops encamped for the winter at Jockey Hollow.
 Soldiers camped at this location until June 1780, during which time they endured some of the harshest conditions of the war.
-Due to the bad conditions of the dirt roads in the winter and spring, dependence on horsepower, distance from the enemy in New York plus the natural walls of protection provided by the (now-called) Watchung Mountains, this was a secure area to camp the army.
+Due to the bad conditions of the dirt roads in the winter and spring, dependence on horsepower, distance from the enemy in New York plus the natural walls of protection provided by the present-day Watchung Mountains, this was a secure area to camp the army.

 The Winter at Jockey Hollow was the worst winter of the war, even worse than the Winter at Valley Forge two years before.
 Twelve men often shared one of over one thousand simple huts built in Jockey Hollow to house the Army.
 Amazingly, despite the difficult conditions and lack of food, fewer than 100 soldiers died and only one out of ten deserted.